greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 ## <a id="topic_xwr_rvd_jr"></a>Editing the pg\_hba.conf File

 Initially, the `pg_hba.conf` file is set up with generous permissions for the gpadmin user and no database access for other Greenplum Database roles.
 You will need to edit the `pg_hba.conf` file to enable users' access to databases and to secure the gpadmin user.
 Consider removing entries that have `trust` authentication, since they allow anyone with access to the server to connect with any role they choose.
 For local \(UNIX socket\) connections, use `ident` authentication, which requires the operating system user to match the role specified.
 For local and remote TCP connections, `ident` authentication requires the client's host to run an indent service.
-You could install an ident service on the master host and then use `ident` authentication for local TCP connections, for example `127.0.0.1/28`.
+You could install an ident service on the coordinator host and then use `ident` authentication for local TCP connections, for example `127.0.0.1/28`.
 Using `ident` authentication for remote TCP connections is less secure because it requires you to trust the integrity of the ident service on the client's host.

 **Note:** Greenplum Command Center provides an interface for editing the `pg_hba.conf` file.
 It verifies entries before you save them, keeps a version history of the file so that you can reload a previous version of the file, and reloads the file into Greenplum Database.

-This example shows how to edit the `pg_hba.conf` file on the master host to allow remote client access to all databases from all roles using encrypted password authentication.
+This example shows how to edit the `pg_hba.conf` file on the coordinator host to allow remote client access to all databases from all roles using encrypted password authentication.

 To edit `pg_hba.conf`: